Coronavirus: WHO warns Africa 'not ready' for third wave | DW | 03.06.2021

 But the Indian government in April banned vaccine exports to deal with its own domestic supply issues.

-Africa has administered vaccine doses to 31 million people out of its population of 1.3 billion.
+African countries have administered vaccine doses to 31 million people out of a population of 1.3 billion.
 But only 7 million of those have received both doses.

 "Our priority is clear.
 It’s crucial that we swiftly get vaccines into the arms of Africans at high risk of falling seriously ill and dying of COVID-19," Moeti said.